learningmatter-mit/atom_by_atom/README.md

 The datasets will be downloaded inside the data folder as data/bulk_dos.json etc.

-## Running the per-site cgcnn and per-site painn codes
+## Running the per-site cgcnn, per-site painn, and per-site crabnet codes

-Per-site CGCNN and Per-site PAINN can be trained/tested on the downloaded datasets by running the following line:
+Per-site CGCNN models can be trained/tested on the downloaded datasets by running the following line:
 ```
 atombyatom run model_name --dataset dataset_name
 ```